hc-ekarisch/sails-nuxt/README.md

 ### Production
 After you have followed [Sails's Team Recomendations for production](https://sailsjs.com/documentation/concepts/deployment) just run the `npm start` command and this should just work.

-# Recent Updates:
-- Updated dependencies and fixed a lot of vuetify deprecations as well as fixing some errors on user update in the client side [2019-10-21].
-- Updated Sails/Nuxt/Vuetify and dependencies [2018-10-25].
-- Updated Adding cross-env and "start" npm command as production [2018-04-11].
-- Updated Sails, Vuetify and the rest of the dependencies, Also added a scroll bar on the chat window demo [2018-04-11].
-- Updated Vuetify and dependencies [2018-02-22].
-- Updated nuxt and dependencies [2018-01-30]. thanks to [@iworb](https://github.com/Iworb) for pointing out the correct versions
-- ~Updated nuxt and dependencies [2018-01-11]~ Will be reverting to RC11 because of a bunch of errors, Looking at it.
-- Adding Web Sockets Sample!
-[2017-12-05]

-    Thanks to [Vue Socket.io] we can now show a small "Sample" of a chat (sorry for that awfulness of my bad ui/ux skills but it should show the point)

-### Extras
-Don't forget there's also a [typescript branch](https://github.com/AngelMunoz/sails-nuxt/tree/typescript-controllers) you should be able to use typescript in the controllers as well as on the helpers, that can give you a headstart

 ### Sails Links